-Great emphasis is placed by the Company on Environmental, Social and Governance issues.
-The Company is committed to high standards of corporate governance and integrity in all of its activities and operations including rigorous health and safety compliance and environmental consciousness and promotes a culture of good ethical values and behaviour.
-The Company conducts its business with integrity, honesty and fairness and requires its partners, contractors and suppliers to meet similar ethical standards.
-Individual staff members must ensure that they apply and maintain these standards in all their actions.
+Great emphasis is placed by the Company on environmental, social and governance issues.
+The Company is committed to high standards of corporate governance and integrity in all its activities and operations, including rigorous health and safety compliance, environmental consciousness and the promotion of a culture of good ethical values and behaviour.